 Website Privacy Statement

-Please note that new information will be held until the next June for data release.
+Please note that new information will be held until the following month for data release.
 Thank you for sharing your insights.

 There are several ways to access information about existing CHP systems, depending on the user's desired outcome.

 1. The Map Function: The simplest method of using the database is the map function, located on the home page.
 The map function allows the user to see lists of CHP systems in each of the 50 states or territories.
 To access a list of existing CHP systems in a given state, simply click on that state in the map.
 A table of existing CHP systems in that state will appear on a new page.

 2. The Filter Function: The filter function is available on any of the individual state pages.
 After choosing a state on the map and selecting it, a table of existing CHP systems will appear on a new page.
 At the top of the table, there are headings for each of the pieces of information available in the table.
 The headings also have a filter function, which allows the user to sort the data by the desired information.

 Example: How many refineries in Wyoming use CHP?
 There are two ways to use the filter function to answer this question.

 A. Click on Wyoming in the map on the home page, and allow the list of existing CHP systems in Wyoming to appear.
 Go to the search bar below the word "Application" in the headings column.
 Type "Refining" and only the CHP systems located at refineries will appear.